cambrion-vision/docs/docs/pipelines/pipeline.md

 ---
-description: Directly call a pipeline
+description: Processing documents by directly calling a pipeline
 sidebar_position: 1
 ---

-# Calling a pipeline
+# Processing documents

-Calling the pipeline directly is the simplest way to interact with the API.
+Processing documents with the Cambrion API is simply done by calling a pipeline directly.
 You can feed data into the pipeline by using the pipeline endpoint and the pipeline is triggered to be executed with your data.
 Once the pipeline finished processing your data, the results are delivered in the response body of the API call.
 Either as an [observation](./observations), a JSON object derived from the observation or a JSONata transformed observation.

 Here is a simple example of calling a pipeline with a PNG image as input media and returning the observation as result: